ksa-raman-2005/AnimeGAN-Face-Generator/README.md

 * Train on larger datasets
 * Add a UI for real-time face generation
 * Fine-tune for specific art styles

 ---

-## License

-This project is for educational purposes only.

----